An abusive husband is any woman’s worst nightmare, leaving the victim wonder how to fix an abusive relationship?

-Saving your troubled marriage is certainly not easy as a couple goes through endless ebbs and flows.
-Despite what many people may think; domestic violence, emotional abuse and infidelity are a reality and a big cause for divorce among couples.
+Saving your troubled and abusive marriage is certainly not easy as a couple goes through endless ebbs and flows.
+Despite what many people may think, domestic violence, emotional abuse, and infidelity are a reality and a big cause for divorce among couples.

 1. Physical abuse